thegabe101/pwa-text-editor-gabe/README.md

 - The user must open a node/clp and run "npm install."
 Doing so will ensure all packages and dev packages are installed.

 - In the root folder, the user can then run "npm run build" in order to build the webpack and serve the entire client folder locally; they would then need to run the server (localhost3000) by cding to the server and running the server as a node using node server.js.
-Alternatively, the user can combine these steps by running "npm run start," which will both build the webpack, start the service worker, and run the server.
+Alternatively, the user can combine these steps by running "npm run start:dev," which will build the webpack, start the service worker, and run the server.

 - Should a user want to use this application over the web, they may simply navigate to its deployed heroku web link at: